gn1173471/TOS-lua/README.md

 - Colored item and recipe links based on rarity.
 - Whisper notification sounds.
 (Disabled by default)
 - Optional time stamps.
-- Support for opening URLs in your browser from the chat.
 - More

 These settings can and should be customized at the top of the lua file.
 Hex color codes are used.